prince475/Awesome_porfolio_maker/README.md

 ## Running the Application and Features
 ### User Story
 - This Application works with fetched data  from a remote server.
-The API used is Google Books API: https://developers.google.com/books/docs/overview
+The API used was created specifically for this app: https://developers.google.com/books/docs/overview
-- The first thing you will notice when you load the page is a a well documented description about the  Bookshelf app.
+- The first thing you will notice when you load the page is the login page where you need to either login if you have an account or signup if not.
-- The app provides you with a search engine which helps filter out the books you are most interested in.
-- Where you see a book you would like, you can click the add butttonand it will add the book to your bookshelf where you can revist everytime you wish to.
+- Once you create an account you will be able to see other peoples,projects on your home page.
+- On the profile section, you will be able to see a list of skills.
+- You are able to add your own projects on your profile where they will be displayed  on the homme page.
+- You can add or delete both your skills and projects.

 # THERE YOU GO!
 YOU CAN NOW ACTIVELY ENGAGE WITH THE APPLICATION.
 HAVE FUN!